-- an employment contract, providing for severance pay in the event of termination from reasons other than violation of the basic obligations arising from the employment relationship, in the amount of three monthly basic salaries, - a non-competition gareement, providing for damages for compluing with the noncompetition requirement during 6 months after termination of the employment relation, amounting to 100% of the monthly basic salary received before termination of the employment relation, to be paid monthly in arrears during the non-competition period.
+- an employment contract, providing for severance pay in the event of termination from reasons other than violation of the basic obligations arising from the employment relationship, in the amount of three monthly basic salaries. - a non-competition agreement, providing for damages for complying with the noncompetition requirement during 6 months after termination of the employment relation, amounting to 100% of the monthly basic salary received before termination of the employment relation, to be paid monthly in arrears during the non-competition period.

-7.7 EVALUATION OF THE REMUNERATION POLICY FOR THE REALIZATION OF ITS OBJECTIVES
+8.7 EVALUATION OF THE REMUNERATION POLICY FOR THE REALIZATION OF ITS OBJECTIVES

-Fixed remuneration

-Variable remuneration

-Non-remuneration benefits
+Fixed remuneration Variable remuneration Non-remuneration benefits

 In 2016 in connection with the requirements of the Articles of Association and the 'Principles of Corporate Governance for Supervised Institutions' the 'Assessment of functioning of the remuneration policy in PKO Bank Polski SA' was made and approved by the Supervisory Board.
-The assessment of the external advisor - EY Polska - was used to creat the report.
+In drawing up the report, an assessment by an external advisor - EY Poland - was used.